batiste/sprite.js/README.rst

                                 // If the image is already loaded the function is called immediatly.

+    Sprite.canvasUpdate(layer)  // draw the sprite on a given layer, even if the sprite's layer use a HTML backend

 To update the view after modifying the sprite, call "update"::

     Sprite.update()

 With a canvas backend, the surface will be automaticaly cleared before each game tick.
 You will need to call update to draw the sprite on the canvas again.
 If you don't want to do this you can set the layer autoClear attribute to false.

 Ticker object
 ==============